solo-io/workshops/gloo-portal/README.md

 ![user creation - step 1](images/basic-auth-create-user-1.png)

-Then, give it a name and a password:
+Then, give it a name, here `dev1` and a password:

 ![user creation - step 2](images/basic-auth-create-user-2.png)

-Finally, make it a member of the Group defined above:
+Finally, add it as a member of the `Group` defined above:

 ![user creation - step 3](images/basic-auth-create-user-3.png)